Installation

 Locate and open the folder in which you cloned the Sapphire server through the terminal.

-$ cmake ..
+$ cmake -B build -DCMAKE_BUILD_TYPE=RelWithDebInfo

 If you have successfully built all the projects required, you may proceed to configuring the server.

-MacOS
+## MacOS

-Setup
+### Setup

 You will need to install build and runtime dependencies before compiling.

-$ brew install cmake git mysql zlib
+$ brew install cmake git mariadb zlib

-Build
+### Build

 Locate and open the folder in which you cloned the Sapphire server through the terminal.

-Starting the SQL server
+### Starting the MariaDB server

 It is recommended that you start up the MySQL server manually to configure the database.

-$ brew services start mysql
+$ brew services start mariadb

 If you have successfully built all the projects required, you may proceed to configuring the server.